 Which cities actually complied with Bill 44 — and which ones quietly blocked density?

 Here is the definitive list of all 87 municipalities and regional districts subject to Bill 44 (SSMUH), updated to December 9, 2025.
+For a full breakdown of what Bill 44 requires, see the complete Bill 44 guide.

 If you invest, develop, or advise in BC — this is the list that matters.